- Search The Registry

 - Street Team Youth Programs

 - My Account

 *Nancy Prince was born on this date in 1799.
 She was a Black abolitionist and writer.

 Nancy Gardner Prince was born free in Newburyport, Massachusetts.
-Her father Thomas Gardner was a wailer.
+Her father, Thomas Gardner, was a wailer.
 Little is known about Prince's family life.
-Her father, a seaman died when she was an infant, leaving her in the care of her mother, who subsequently married several times, so Nancy had six younger siblings.
-They sold berries to support the family and she eventually went on to work as a servant for white families.
+Her father, a seaman, died when she was an infant, leaving her in the care of her mother, who subsequently married several times, so Nancy had six younger siblings.
+They sold berries to support the family, and she eventually went on to work as a servant for white families.

 In 1824 she married Nero Prince, one of the founders of the Prince Hall Freemasons in Boston.
-They traveled to Russia, where she opened a boarding home and made clothing for infants, while her husband was a footman to the czar in St. Petersburg.
+They traveled to Russia, where she opened a boarding home and made infant clothing while her husband was a footman to the czar in St. Petersburg.
 She learned to speak French and Russian.
-After her husband died, finding herself suddenly widowed as her mother before her, Mrs. Prince returned to Boston, engaged with the anti-slavery society, and undertook two missions to the recently freed Black people of Jamaica, supported in part by Nantucket-born Lucretia Coffin Mott.
+After her husband died, finding herself suddenly widowed as her mother before her, Mrs. Prince returned to Boston, engaged with the anti-slavery society, and undertook two missions to the recently freed black people of Jamaica, supported in part by Nantucket-born Lucretia Coffin Mott.